jzeni/stlgc-challenge/README.md

 - helm charts to deploy the microservice and kafka services in a K8s cluster (tested in minikube)
 - one-click deployment scripts with default settings.

-Please note that this is a minimal implementation designed to satisfy the basic requirements and to be validated quickly and without much effort.
-This is not production-ready.
+Everything is configured to be deployed with the given scripts without additional actions required.

-Everything is configured to be deployed with the given scripts without other actions required.
+The author of this implementation chose simplicity over non-function requirements, such as security, performance, etc, therefore this is not thought to be a production-ready solution.
+Availability and performance recommendations are included in the next section of this Readme.

 ### Instructions for local setup
 To run services locally with docker and docker-compose, use the following command